 Vegetables come from the plant’s leaves, stems and roots, the parts most susceptible to pests and diseases.

 The fact that they come from the parts of plants most exposed to attack by disease and plants may explain why they contain phytochemicals that fruits don’t.

 However, what might be surprising is the phytochemicals continue their protective function in the human body after the food containing them are consumed.

-On the other hand, fruits are better sources of certain nutrients than vegetables.
+On the other hand, fruits are better sources of certain nutrients.
 For example, they offer more fiber than leafy greens.
 Still, while the sweeter taste presents a reason for serving them to children who won’t eat vegetables, it also offers caution.
 Fruits have higher levels of natural sugars.

 If you’re looking for a way to encourage children and others to eat vegetables, consider picking up the some cookbooks.
 Many of them contain kitchen-tested recipes from many cuisines and include information with tips and techniques for preparing and cooking them.

 Vegetables Are Superior Sources of These Nutrients

 Certain nutrients found in vegetables are better than those found in fruits.
 That’s why while you can substitute fruit for vegetables in your dishes, it’s always best to include them both whenever possible.

 You can benefit from the nutrients both foods can offer.

 Like milk and other dairy products, vegetables represent a source of calcium.
 Calcium helps maintain strong bones throughout your life.
 Because your nervous system requires calcium to function properly, this nutrient also affects your muscles, including your heart muscle.